dynomite567/Uniqulem/README.md

 *Note: Don't uncheck any boxes!
 If you do, you might miss out on future updates the bot has!*

+# Docker
+If you want, there is a docker auto app located [here.](https://hub.docker.com/r/dynomitecentral/uniqulem/)

 # Commands (so far)

 ;clear - Clear's the chat